vkbo/novelWriter/README.md

 Note that the dark theme may not render all elements of the GUI as dark colours if you are running an early version of Qt5.
 This is not due to a bug in novelWriter, but due to the fact that the the styling options in the Qt API in some versions were incomplete.

-New themes can easily be added to the `nw/themes` folder.
+New themes can easily be added to the `nw/assets/themes` folder.
 Have a look in the existing folders for examples of how to define the colours.

 ### Auto-Saving and Document Stats

-Open documents and the project file itself is saved regularly on a timer if they have been altered.
+Open documents and the project file itself is saved regularly on a timer – if they have been altered.
-The status of this is indicated by two indicators in the right corner of the status bar.
+The status of this is indicated by two indicators on the right hand side of the status bar.
-Unsaved changes are in yellow, and saved is indicated by green.
+Unsaved changes are in yellow, and saved is indicated by green in the default theme.
-Latest character count, word count, and paragraph count is shown next to these indicators in the status bar.
+Latest word count for the document and project is shown next to these indicators in the status bar.
 The counts are updated regularly, but not as-you-type.

 ### Easy Organising of Project Files